MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 <img src="https://imgur.com/DpHYsvF.png" width="25%" />

 In a fit of emotion, Arthur throws a brick at "Junk Man", Mr. Hampton, which could have killed him.
 He's assigned 120 hours of community service, which turns out to be collecting seven junk items for Mr. Hampton, including cardboard and light bulbs, without initially knowing their intended purpose.
 Through each item on the list, Arthur begins to grow and gets closer to redemption.
-Loosely based on a true story of an artist named James Hampton who made a masterpiece out of junk.
+Loosely based on a true story of an artist named James Hampton who made a masterpiece out of junk which is on display at the Smithsonian Museum.
 (Lexile 760L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Seventh-Most-Important-Thing-Shelley-Pearsall/9780553497311?ref=grid-view&qid=1665842641892&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039319893" rel="nofollow">Buy on Orell Füssli</a>